urbit/azimuth-js/README.md

 Most of the exposed contracts API consists of functions that, at most, read from the Ethereum chain state, returning some result in a Promise.
-The primary exceptions are some of the functions in the 'constitution' and 'pool' contracts; for those that modify chain state, the function will return a transaction object, e.g.:
+The primary exceptions are some of the functions in the 'constitution' contract; for those that modify chain state, the function will return a transaction object, e.g.:

 ```javascript
 let tx = constitution.createGalaxy(contracts, galaxy, owner);